jamesAlhassan/alx-system_engineering-devops/0x00-shell_basics/README.md

 A README.md file, at the root of the folder of this project, describing what each script is doing You are not allowed to use backticks, &&, || or ;
 All your scripts must be executable.
 To make your file executable, use the chmod command: chmod u+x file.
 Later, we’ll learn more about how to utilize this command.

+0-current_working_directory - a script that prints the absolute path name of the current working directory.